adamsilver/mff/index.md

 ## This is a form.
 Look at it.
 You've never seen one before.

-Like the man who's never grown out his beard has no idea what his true natural state is, you have no fucking idea what a form is.
-All you have ever seen are shitty forms built by idiot developers hamstrung by their fellow team mate web designers, all pretending to be professionals.
+All you have ever seen are shitty forms built by greenhorn developers, hamstrung by designers, masquerading as professionals.

 ### Yes, this uses default styles, you fuck

 I'm not actually saying your shitty form should look exactly like this.
+You could put a little bit of effort in, and make them much better.
 What I'm saying is that all the problems we have with forms are ones we create ourselves.
-Web forms aren't broken by default, they are functional, high-performing, and accessible.
+Web forms aren't broken by default, they are functional, usable and accessible.
 You break them.
 You son-of-a-bitch.

 "Good design is as little design as possible."
 - some German motherfucker